-CCE420 is only required for Chemistry (Honours).
-Students in a Major will choose two optional courses in Science or Engineering at the 300 or 400 level.
+Note 2: CCE420 is only required for a

+B.Sc.
+Honours Chemistry.
+Students in a B.Sc.
+Chemistry will choose two optional courses in Science or Engineering at the 300 or 400 levels.

-Note: Students must achieve an average of 70% minimum in CCE420 in order to receive an Honours designation.
+Students must achieve an average of 70% minimum in CCE420 in order to receive an Honours designation.